bewba/bewba/README.md

 ## Fun facts
 - I love football and I boulder at times (tho im terrible at bouldering lol)
 - I have a corgi named Jack
+- I am the worst golf player to ever touch an iron

 <!--